LM-mixup: Text Data Augmentation via Language Model based Mixup

 \section{Abstract}

-Instruction tuning is crucial for aligning Large Language Models (LLMs), yet the quality of instruction-following data varies significantly.
-While high-quality data is paramount, it is often scarce; conversely, abundant low-quality data is frequently discarded, leading to substantial information loss.
-Existing data augmentation methods struggle to augment this low-quality data effectively, and the evaluation of such techniques remains poorly defined.
+Instruction tuning is crucial for aligning Large Language Models (LLMs), while the quality of instruction-following data varies significantly.
+In addition, abundant low-quality data is frequently discarded, leading to substantial information loss.
+Existing data augmentation methods struggle to augment these low-quality data effectively, and the evaluation of such techniques remains poorly defined.
 To address this, we formally define the task of \emph{Instruction Distillation}: distilling multiple low-quality and redundant inputs into high-quality and coherent instruction-output pairs.
 Specifically, we introduce a comprehensive data construction pipeline to create \dataset, a 144K-sample dataset pairing low-quality or semantically redundant imperfect instruction clusters with their high-quality distillations.
-We then introduce \emph{LM-Mixup}, by first performing supervised fine-tuning on \dataset and then optimizing it with reinforcement learning.
+We then introduce \emph{LM-Mixup}, first performing supervised fine-tuning on \dataset and then optimizing it with reinforcement learning.
 This process uses three complementary reward signals: quality, semantic alignment, and format compliance, via Group Relative Policy Optimization (GRPO).
-We demonstrate that \emph{LM-Mixup} effectively augments imperfect datasets: fine-tuning LLMs on its distilled data, which accounts for only about 3\% of the entire dataset, not only surpasses full-dataset training but also competes with state-of-the-art high-quality data selection methods across multiple benchmarks.
-Our work establishes that low-quality data is a valuable resource when properly distilled and augmented with \emph{LM-Mixup}, significantly enhancing the efficiency and performance of instruction-tuned LLMs.
-The code and the dataset are available at: \texttt{\href{https://github.com/yuu250/LM-mixup}{https://github.com/yuu250/LM-mixup}}.
+We demonstrate that \emph{LM-Mixup} effectively augments imperfect datasets: fine-tuning LLMs on its distilled data, which account for only about 3\% of the entire dataset, not only surpasses full-dataset training, but also competes with state-of-the-art high-quality data selection methods across multiple benchmarks.
+Our work establishes that low-quality data are a valuable resource when properly distilled and augmented with \emph{LM-Mixup}, significantly enhancing the efficiency and performance of instruction-tuned LLMs.
+Our code and data are publicly available at \url{https://github.com/yuu250/LM-mixup}.